Elo-Man/Discord-Bot-Template/README.md

 If successful you should see a message `BotName#XXXX has started, with X users, in X channels of X guilds`

 If unsuccessful you should see an error message.
-The most common error looks like: `Could not find module '/Users/Username/...'`
+The "Could not find module" error looks like: `Could not find module '/Users/YourUsername/...'`

 If you see this error message run the command `cd` and make sure index.js is in the Username folder.